rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 The timescale that shitcoiners operate on seems to be quite small.
 Such as claims that Bitcoin is not correlated with inflation.
 This seems absurd especially when you zoom out and see that Bitcoin is resistant to monetary inflation with the price benefitting the larger USD supply, as the additional money eventually finds its way into Bitcoin.
 And yet, it's so small compared to other assets.
 The price ultimately affects the demand curve, that's about it.
 It's benefiting from cantillon insiders buying Bitcoin, but until it finds stronger hands the true benefit may not be achieved.
 Another 10 years?
 Maybe!

-## Enemies
-And what if Bitcoin becomes controlled through whitelists?
-That only approved transactions on approved addresses become allowed, agreements with all major exchanges and miners.
-It would create a soft fork, and potentially a hard fork.
-Or rather, liquidity could be so severely impaired that it loses value.
-But unless this leads to updated consensus rules, the scarcity remains.
-Without Bitcoin as dark money, this creates a risk of a growing surveillance state, the beast.
-Store of value holders will carry the value into the future.
-Liquidity need only be roughly as good or better than the alternative value stores, perhaps real estate.
-This alone will prop up the value for generations.